Editor’s Note: This marketing infographic is part of our 25 part series.

 Live chat is even an option for gathering feedback data from your visitors.
 Here’s what a UserTesting live chat box looks like

-You can even go through live chat transcripts to find out which points of concern are most popular among your visitors and test out the things that are brought up the most.
+You can even go through live chat transcripts to find out which points of concern are most popular among your visitors.
+Start by testing out the things that come up the most.

 UserTesting recommends reading through live chat transcripts: